 Stroke Programs Overview

-Led by committed clinicians and scientists, the Stroke Recovery Programs focus on applying both FES interventions and traditional treatments to produce the greatest functional gains.
+Led by committed clinicians and scientists, FES Center programs focus on applying both FES interventions and traditional treatments to produce the greatest functional gains.